 All that our North American esports readers need to know is this: You can 100% bet on esports online at certain sites, you just have to make sure to do extra homework on which payment services you can use to deposit and withdraw your betting money.

-For those seeking a more detailed, legal answer: To say online gambling and online sports betting laws in the USA is complicated would be a severe understatement.
-To properly breakdown and outline the legality of esports betting would require intimate knowledge of local, state and federal legislation and regulators which makes following which state has legalised which form of betting all the more difficult.
-We’re guessing most of our American visitors won’t exactly be able to recite every single gambling law pertaining to them off-by-heart, so below we do our best to summarise why esports betting is legal for Americans to partake in depending on the state you reside in, and so long as the betting site in question is based and licensed offshore.
+For those seeking a more detailed answer: To say online gambling and online sports betting laws in the USA is complicated would be a severe understatement.
+To properly breakdown and outline the legality of esports betting would require intimate knowledge of local, state and federal legislation, which makes following which state has legalised which form of betting all the more difficult.

-How popular is esports and video games in the USA?
+How popular are esports and video games in the USA?

 North America is without a doubt the world’s largest esports market.
-According to the latest consumer insights from NewZoo, there are over 23 million recorded esports enthusiasts living in the United States of America in 2017.
-The region produces the most revenue per esports enthusiast – $10.36 per fan per year, which is twice as much revenue annually than any other country in the world) and has the highest direct spend globally.
+According to consumer insights from NewZoo, there were over 23 million recorded esports enthusiasts living in the United States of America in 2017.
+The region produces the most revenue per esports enthusiast and has the highest direct spend globally.
 Esports are nearly as popular as ice hockey, with 14% of North Americans aged 21-35 identifying as esports fans, and 18% of the group also enthusiasts of ice hockey.

 The latest reported revenues from esports in the United States are at $257 million generated in 2017, with estimates of growth over $600 million by 2020.
 The majority of said revenues are from sponsorships for US-based professional teams and the fact the world’s biggest comps, leagues and tournaments are based in the country – analysts predict this figure will total over $110 million for 2017.